-The Hole Digger may utilize operator handles specially constructed of a designed, composite material intended to reduce machine weight and help absorb the shock loads transmitted to the operators during the digging process.
+The Hole Digger may utilize operator handles constructed of a specially designed, S-Type composite material intended to reduce machine weight and help absorb the shock loads transmitted to the operators during the digging process.
 This material has shown to be very durable and will offer a very acceptable service life.
-However, it will not tolerate the same amount of external damage as steel tubing without some sacrifice of its physical appearance and/or properties.
+However, it will not tolerate the same amount of external damage as steel tubing without some sacrifice of its physical appearance and/or strength properties.
 Protect the handles from external sources of damage.
 Do not allow the handles to come in contact with augers, shovels, or other sharp and abrasive objects during transit.
 Do not stack or throw similar objects on the handles during storage.
-Keep the handles clean and free of dirt, moisture, grease, oil and other, foreign material accumulations.
-Exercising proper preventative maintenance for the handles will result in an extended service life.
+Keep the handles clean and free of dirt, moisture, grease, oil and other, foreign material proper Exercising accumulations. preventative maintenance for the handles will result in an extended service life.

-USE OF THE COMPOSITE MATERIAL OPERATOR HANDLES DOES NOT ELIMINATE THE POTENTIAL FOR PROPERTY DAMAGE AND/OR PERSONAL INJURY IF CONTACT WITH A BURIED ELECTRICAL CABLE IS MADE.
-SEE: "DETERMINATION OF POTENTIAL SUBSURFACE HAZARDS IN THE PROPOSED DIGGING CONDITION(S)" ELSEWHERE IN THIS OPERATOR MANUAL.
+USE OF THE COMPOSITE MATERIAL OPERATOR HANDLES DOES NOT ELIMINATE THE POTENTIAL FOR PROPERTY DAMAGE AND/OR PERSONAL INJURY IF CONTACT WITH A BURIED ELECTRICAL CABLE IS "DETERMINATION MADE.
+SEE: OF POTENTIAL SUBSURFACE HAZARDS IN THE PROPOSED DIGGING CONDITION(S)" ELSEWHERE IN THIS OPERATOR MANUAL.

-- 1) Operator handles are constructed from a composite material with a demonstrated high dielectric constant.
+1) Operator handles are constructed from a composite material with a demonstrated high dielectric constant.
 This insulating characteristic alone does not guarantee that contact with a buried electrical cable will not allow energy to be transmitted directly to the operators.
-Other factors reducing the insulating characteristics of the operator handle configuration include, but are not limited to: - a) Throttle cable.
+Other factors reducing the insulating characteristics of the operator handle configuration include, but are not limited to:

+a) Throttle cable.
 The throttle cable connects directly to the engine according to the design offered by the specific engine manufacture.
 The throttle cable is manufactured from conductive type materials for strength and durability purposes.
-This allows energy to flow from the auger through the engine and directly to the Magura throttle control. - b) Throttle control.
-The Magura throttle control is fabricated from aluminum and plastic.
-There is no guarantee the design configuration will eliminate energy being transmitted from the throttle cable, through the throttle control and directly to the operator. - c) External condition of the operator handles.
+This allows energy to flow from the auger through the engine and directly to the Magura throttle control. b) Throttle control.
+The Magura throttle control is fabricated from reinforced plastic.
+There is no guarantee the design configuration will eliminate energy being transmitted from the throttle cable, through the throttle control and directly to the operator.

+c) External condition of the operator handles.
 Accumulation of moisture, dirt, pitch and other foreign substance can provide a conductive pathway for energy to be transmitted from the exterior of the operator handle and directly to the operator.
-It is recommended that operator handles be maintained in a clean, dry condition and free of all foreign materials. - 2) The composite material is formulated by its manufacturer with an inhibitor to reduce (but not eliminate) the long term effects of ultra violet radiation from the sun.
-However, it is still recommended the composite material operator handles be protected from ultra violet radiation whenever possible to extend their service life. - 3) Composite material operator handles are coated with a clear, polyurethane finish to help protect from external damage and abuse.
-When performing preventative maintenance on the Hole Digger, the protective covering can be restored by lightly sanding the handle surface with 240 grit sandpaper and then applying two thin coats of clear polyurethane.
+It is recommended that operator handles be maintained in a clean, dry condition and free of all foreign materials.

+2) The composite material is formulated by its manufacturer with an inhibitor to reduce (but not eliminate) the long term effects of ultra violet radiation from the sun.
+However, it is still recommended the composite material operator handles be protected from ultra violet radiation whenever possible to extend their service life.

+3) Composite material operator handles are coated with a polyurethane finish to help protect from external damage and abuse.
+With normal usage and environmental effects, small strands of fiber can protrude from the exterior surface.
+When performing preventative maintenance on the Hole Digger, the protective covering can be restored by lightly sanding the handle surface with 240 grit sandpaper and then applying two, thin coats of polyurethane.